Judge delays trial of 2 ex-cops in Floyd killing until 2023

 A message left for Kueng’s attorney was not immediately returned Monday.

-The revised schedule that Cahill laid out calls for hearing pretrial motions Jan 5-6, with jury selection beginning Jan.
+The new trial schedule says pretrial motions will be held Jan.
+5 and Jan.
+6, with jury selection beginning Jan.
 9. Questionnaires will be mailed to a new pool of “several hundred” potential jurors around Sept.
 1. Opening statements are set for Jan.
 30.

 In denying a change of venue, Cahill wrote that he is satisfied that a fair and impartial trial can be held in Hennepin County “eventually,” noting that it’s the most populous and diverse county in the state.
 He said attorneys will get to select jurors from a panel “that will surely exceed 200” after the lengthy questionnaires designed to screen out bias are returned.